Last Updated: January 20, 2022

 Magnetic Dress Up or Play Set

 There are a few different options in this category.
 I like the idea of getting one of the dress up doll ones kind of like paper dolls but magnetic that come in a little tin or this city one.
 Petit Collage animal band, robot, or little travelers and Melissa and Doug.
-He hasn’t been too interested in dolls, but loves his stuffed animals.
-So I think an animal themed one might catch his attention.
-I know he would love the transportation magnetic (Amazon $16) one from Melissa and Doug as well, but I’d like to branch out some interests.
+Our three year old never went through much of a doll phase, but loves his stuffed animals.
+So an animal music themed magnetic set really caught his attention and was great as an in-flight distraction.
+I know he would love the transportation magnetic (Amazon $16) one from Melissa and Doug as well, but I felt like this was an area to branch out some interests!
 (Amazon $15)

 Woom 2 Pedal Bike

 Our son started on the Strider balance bike around two years old.
 We’d had it since 18 months, but he wasn’t interested in it until about his 2nd birthday!
-In the last year, he’s gone from snail pace to speed racer.
-So next up is a pedal bike.
-After comparing all of the pedal bikes (no really, it’s been a real rabbit hole, lol), we settled on the Woom 2 (update: here’s our Woom review!).
-We’re still on the wait list so it won’t get here in time for his birthday, but maybe Christmas.
-The Woom bikes are pretty spendy, but they have great resell value and are a good option for smaller toddlers since he’s young.
+In the next year (age 2) he went from snail pace to speed racer.
+So next up was a pedal bike.
+After comparing all of the pedal bikes (no really, it was a real rabbit hole, lol), we settled on the Woom 2 (update: here’s our Woom review!).
+The Woom bikes are pretty spendy, but they have great resell value and are a good option for smaller toddlers.
 (Woom Bikes, $359).
 If he wasn’t already a balance bike pro I would get him the Strider 14x!
 (Amazon $150).
-Next up, a bike basket!
+Next up, a bike basket, bell, and lights!

 I wrote about these in my recent post about active toys for indoor play.
 I snagged these $20 stepping stones at Target, and they’re a great size for toddlers and preschoolers.
 I’m really happy with them so far as an alternative to the Gonge stones (Amazon $80+) for both price and size, for smaller living space storage.
 (Target $20)